-Joseph Brant Hospital Foundation (JBHF) believes in transparency and accountability and is committed to protecting the privacy of its stakeholders.
-The JBHF works closely with the Chief Privacy Officer of Joseph Brant Hospital ensuring the consistent application of privacy legislation, policies and Principles.
+The Joseph Brant Hospital Foundation (JBHF) believes in transparency and accountability.
+The JBHF is committed to protecting the privacy of its stakeholders.
+The JBHF works closely with the Chief Privacy Officer of Joseph Brant Hospital ensuring the consistent application of privacy legislation, policies, and principles.

 Personal information will be protected by security safeguards appropriate to the sensitivity of the information, thus ensuring that is not accessed or shared more widely than is necessary to achieve the purpose for which it was gathered.
 The methods of protection include:

 - physical measures: locked filing cabinets and restricted access to offices;

 - organizational measures: employee and volunteer confidentiality agreements, adherence to the Donor Bill of Rights, and honouring donor requests for anonymity;

 - disposal or destruction of personal information when no longer required;

 - technical measures: passwords, encryption, and access controls; and